 Some medications may cause dark eyelids.
 People should continue taking their medications and consult a doctor first before stopping.

 Dark eyelids are usually a cosmetic problem, and people may not always need to consult a doctor.
-People who feel as though dark eyelids are affecting their quality of life or causing poor self-esteem should speak with a doctor before trying to resolve dark eyelids on their own.
+However, people who feel that dark eyelids are affecting their quality of life or causing poor self-esteem should speak with a doctor before trying to resolve dark eyelids on their own.

 Depending on the cause of dark eyelids, doctors may recommend lifestyle changes, medications, or physical treatments, such as chemical peels and laser treatment.
 People often need to use treatments for several months before seeing a significant effect.